-The Safe Routes to School (SRTS) Committee meets quarterly with the local Active Living Steering Committee (August, November, January, and April) in Grand Marais.
-The Active Living Steering Committee convenes the first Tuesday of each month 9 a.m. to 11 a.m. in Grand Marais at City Hall.
+The Cook County Safe Routes to School (SRTS) Committee meets quarterly with the local Active Living Steering Committee (August, November, January, and April) in Grand Marais.
+The Active Living Steering Committee convenes the first Tuesday of each month from 9 a.m. to 11 a.m. in Grand Marais at City Hall.
 In 2015, the Committee updated the Safe Routes to School Plan, which was adopted by ISD 166/Cook County Schools and Great Expectations School, and supported by the Grand Marais City Council and Cook County Board with motions of support.

 The local SRTS Program includes in-school bike education, an annual bike safety rodeo, year-round infrastructure maintenance plans for the school zones, community education, and many other initiatives to meet the vision of the committee: “Children are walking and biking safely, achieved through a supportive partnership between families, community, and schools.”
 The committee also provides a Safe Routes to School Map for families to use in planning walking routes.
 An SMC staff person serves as Safe Routes to School Coordinator, with support from the Statewide Health Improvement Partnership through Healthy Northland.
 For more information, contact Andrea Orest, SHIP Coordinator, at firstname.lastname@example.org or (218) 877-8262.

 Information regarding the impact created in Cook County by the Statewide Health Improvement Partnership and the Safe Routes to School Committee has been released.
 The information was collected from Parent Surveys, Student Travel Tallies, and direct observation.
-SRTS 2019 Survey Results
+SRTS 2020 Survey Results